ARMmbed/mbed-os-example-nfc/NFC_SmartPoster/README.md

 ### Requirements

-This example is known to work on boards connected to a PN512 shield.
-A configuration is supplied for NUCLEO_F401RE and NUCLEO_L433RC_P but most boards will work.
-You must supply an override in the mbed_app.json for your board for:
+This example has been tested on boards connected to a PN512 shield.
+A configuration is supplied for `NUCLEO_F401RE` and `NUCLEO_L433RC_P`, but most boards will work.
+To use other boards you must supply an override in `mbed_app.json` for your board:

 ```
         "pn512_mosi": "NC",